shashwat1225/fetch-backend-task/README.md

 ## Further Instructions

-For more detailed information about the API and its specifications, refer to the `api.yml` file included in the repository.
-This file provides a formal definition of the API endpoints and expected payloads.
+For more detailed information about the API and its specifications, contact: spandey1225@gmail.com